pbreheny/grpreg/README.md

 ![downloads](http://cranlogs.r-pkg.org/badges/grpreg)
 [![codecov.io](https://codecov.io/github/pbreheny/grpreg/coverage.svg?branch=master)](https://codecov.io/github/pbreheny/grpreg?branch=master)

+# Regularization Paths for Regression Models with Grouped Covariates

-`grpreg` fits regularization paths for linear, logistic, or Poisson regression models with grouped penalties, such as the group lasso, group MCP, group SCAD, group exponential lasso, and group bridge.
-The algorithms are based on the idea of either locally approximated coordinate descent or group descent, depending on the penalty.
-All of the algorithms (with the exception of group bridge) are stable and fast.
+`grpreg` is an R package for fitting the regularization path of linear regression, GLM, and Cox regression models with grouped penalties.
+This includes group selection methods such as group lasso, group MCP, and group SCAD as well as bi-level selection methods such as the group exponential lasso, the composite MCP, and the group bridge.
+Utilities for carrying out cross-validation as well as post-fitting visualization, summarization, and prediction are also provided.

-To install:
+## Installation

-* the latest released version: `install.packages("grpreg")`
+* To install the latest release version from CRAN: `install.packages("grpreg")`
-* the latest version (requires `devtools`): `install_github("pbreheny/grpreg")`
+* To install the latest development version from GitHub: `devtools::install_github("pbreheny/grpreg")`